Otis Worldwide: Buy This Undervalued Spin-Off And Industry Leader

 Conclusion

 While many recent spinoffs have not performed well, I recommend buying this compounding machine.
-Otis Worldwide operates is the clear leader in a growing industry and has the opportunity to target additional growth on the service side of the business where ~2M of its units are serviced by other providers.
+Otis Worldwide is the clear leader in a growing industry and has the opportunity to target additional growth on the service side of the business where ~2M of its units are serviced by other providers.
 Additionally, another modernization cycle is hitting the industry and 5.5M units are over 20 years old where 3M of these units reside in EMEA.
-Based upon comps in the industry, Otis is trading at a significant discount to KONE on an EBITDA business and I believe that this discount will close over time and my current target price is $70 per share which represents ~18X FY19 EBITDA.

-At this time, I believe that the market is not expecting Otis to continue to drive its Service business to growth rates comparable to KONE’s service business growth.
+I believe that Otis Worldwide is trading at a significant discount to KONE due to the perception that the market is not expecting Otis to continue to drive its Service business to growth rates comparable to KONE’s service business growth.

-As the table above shows, Otis only grew its service revenue by 2% YoY in FY’19 compared to KONE that grew its service revenue by 8% YoY.
+As the table above shows, Otis only grew its service revenue by 2% YoY in FY’19; however, KONE grew its service revenue by 8% YoY.
 What needs to be appreciated is that Otis’ revenues are in USD and KONE’s revenues are in EUR.
 Based upon disclosure from the company in their form 10, Otis states:

 Both segments experienced organic sales growth during 2019 compared to 2018.
 The organic sales increase of 5% reflects higher organic Service segment sales of 5% and higher organic New Equipment segment sales of 4%.
 Both segments experienced organic sales growth during 2018 compared to 2017.
 Net sales grew 3% organically, reflecting higher organic Service segment sales of 4% and higher organic New Equipment segment sales of 3%.
 (Emphasis added)